|

 cycling.
 Recently I heard one of my stretching instructors telling

-everyone listening that if you look at Lance Armstrong on a bike he
+everyone listening that if you look an elite downhiller on a bike they

-really is as relaxed as possible on the bike.
+really are relaxed as possible on the bike.
 The same definitely

 applies to mountain biking.
 Hold your position well with core strength